alejandro-reyesamaro/blue-harvest/README.md

 ## Project setup

-### Data base

-This projects use a SQL Server database for data persistance.
-We assume you have already installed the database server, and tools to run commands on it.

-The folder **blue-harvest-db** contains a .NET Database project.
-If you have Visual Studio 2022 installed, you can open the project and publish the project into the new database.
-Otherwise, you can follow the steps in this section to create all needed components

-**<ins>Database creation and security</ins>**

-1- Create a blank database.
-Let's call it **harvest-db**.

-2- All commands in the script **Database.Properties.Dev.NoBuild.sql** to configure the dabase user.

-3- Run all script in the folders **Tables** and **Views** to create tables and views.

 ### API

 We assume you have a JDK installation on your system.
 We also assume you have set the JAVA_HOME environment variable pointing to your JDK installation (ex.
 C:\Program Files\Java\jdk-17).
 Otherwise you can download JAVA JDK from here: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html